 - not sharing needles or syringes

-If you don’t have access to clean needles, you can find a local needle exchange program using the North American Syringe Exchange Network’s directory for U.S. cities.
+If you don’t have access to clean needles, you can find a local needle exchange program using the North American Syringe Exchange Network’s directory for cities in the United States.
 If you live outside of the United States or can’t find any resources in your city, ask someone who works at your local pharmacy.

 The hepatitis B vaccine

-The hepatitis B vaccine is one of the most effective ways to prevent hepatitis B. It’s usually divided into three doses, which are given over the course of six months.
+Getting the hepatitis B vaccine is one of the most effective ways to prevent hepatitis B. It’s usually administered in two, three, or four doses.
 In many countries, infants receive their first dose of the vaccine at birth.

 - traveling to or living in a region where hepatitis B is common